 Here’s Everything the Federal Government Has Done to Respond to the Coronavirus So Far

 The coronavirus (COVID-19) pandemic has caused a severe public health crisis as well as substantial economic disruption for every American.
-So far, lawmakers have enacted five major bills, costing about $3.5 billion, to help manage the pandemic and mitigate the economic burden on families and businesses.
+So far, lawmakers have enacted six major bills, costing about $5.3 trillion, to help manage the pandemic and mitigate the economic burden on families and businesses.
 Below is a recap of that legislation.

 Coronavirus Preparedness and Response Supplemental Appropriations Act

-Financial Assistance to Large Companies and Governments.
-Approximately $500 billion will be used to assist companies that are critical to national security and distressed sectors of the economy.
-Of that sum, about $450 billion will support loans to businesses, states, and municipalities through a new Federal Reserve lending facility.
+Financial Assistance to Large Companies and Governments ($500 billion).
+Such funding will be used to assist companies that are critical to national security and distressed sectors of the economy.
+Of the total sum, about $450 billion will support loans to businesses, states, and municipalities through a new Federal Reserve lending facility.
 That support is not expected to increase federal deficits.

-Economic support for small businesses.
-Totaling about $380 billion, that support is largely for the creation of the Paycheck Protection Program (PPP), which allocated $349 billion in funding through the CARES Act to offer as loans to small businesses to help them avoid laying off their workers.
+Economic support for small businesses ($380 billion).
+That support was largely for the creation of the Paycheck Protection Program (PPP), which allocated $349 billion in funding through the CARES Act to offer as loans to small businesses to help them avoid laying off their workers.
 Additionally, portions of the loans spent on payroll, rent, or utilities are eligible for forgiveness.

-Direct payments to taxpayers.
-Taxpayers with annual incomes up to $75,000 (or $150,000 for married couples) will receive payments of $1,200; that payment amount will gradually phase out for higher income earners with a cap at an annual salary of $99,000 (or $198,000 for married couples).
-Families would also receive an additional $500 per qualifying child.
-The Joint Committee on Taxation estimates that this provision would require about $290 billion in funding.
+Direct payments to taxpayers ($290 billion).
+Taxpayers with annual incomes up to $75,000 (or $150,000 for married couples) received payments of $1,200; that payment amount gradually phased out for higher income earners with a cap at an annual salary of $99,000 (or $198,000 for married couples).
+Families also received an additional $500 per qualifying child.
+(See how taxpayers spent the first round of checks and what the economic effects were.)

-Further expansion of unemployment benefits.
-Such benefits would be significantly expanded under the legislation — extending unemployment insurance by 13 weeks, boosting benefits by up to $600 per week for four months, and expanding eligibility requirements to include more categories of workers.
-The Congressional Budget Office estimates that such an expansion would cost about $270 billion.
+Further expansion of unemployment benefits ($270 billion).
+Such benefits were significantly expanded under the legislation — extending unemployment insurance by 13 weeks, boosting benefits by up to $600 per week for four months, and expanding eligibility requirements to include more categories of workers.

-Federal aid to hospital and healthcare providers.
-About $150 billion would be provided to help hospitals, community health centers, and other healthcare providers prepare for and respond to the pandemic.
+Federal aid to hospital and healthcare providers ($150 billion).
+To help hospitals, community health centers, and other healthcare providers prepare for and respond to the pandemic.

 Various tax incentives.
-Businesses would be allowed to defer payroll taxes, which fund Social Security and Medicare.
-A number of other tax benefits would also be provided; the largest effect would stem from the ability of individual taxpayers to use business losses in recent years to offset nonbusiness income.
+Businesses were allowed to defer payroll taxes, which fund Social Security and Medicare.
+A number of other tax benefits were also be provided; the largest effect stemmed from the ability of individual taxpayers to use business losses in recent years to offset nonbusiness income.

 Paycheck Protection Program and Health Care Enhancement Act